dthwaite/TPA/README.md

 console.log(Tpa.abs(-23).value());        // 23
 ```
 Note that for methods that take two arguments the first one dictates whether the result is integer or fractional.
 Thus the subtraction of 12.5 from 5 yields 7 as the operation is only working on integer parts.
 As opposed to the division that takes the type of b which is fractional.
-### Performance
-I invested some effort in ensuring speed of operations.
-I have performed extensive comparisons with other libraries and can confidently say that this library is orders of magnitude faster in many areas.
-I have measured performance against two "competitors" for add, subtract, multiply and divide using numbers of various sizes ranging from a few decimal digits long to tens of thousands.
-Performance can also vary according to the order in which these numbers are presented.
-I have optimised in all these permutations and I have detailed timings for each.
-I present here a short summary (this all for integer values only):

 ##### Addition & subtraction